What is Lifesharing?

 - Desired control of one’s life

-After the completion of a referral packet, individuals will have a series of meetings to identify their desires and goals.
-The current ISP will also be used in developing a customized plan, which will be used to match each person with a family.
+After completing a referral packet, individuals will meet with KenCrest staff to identify their desires and goals.
+The current ISP will help to develop a customized plan and to match each person with a family.

 KenCrest’s Meaningful Life

 “Our story begins in 1990 when we heard about Lifesharing.
-Dan was first to join our family.
+Dan joined our family first.
 Things went well, and then Ted joined our family.
 Watching these two men flourish and grow has been exciting and rewarding.
 Little did we know that we would also be blessed…not only did Dan and Ted join our family, we also gained an extended family.”

 “I love living in Lifesharing because I get to have dogs who sit on my lap and I get to go to fun places with Melissa, Grandmom, and John.
 I’m going to be an uncle as soon as Guy and Jill have this baby.
-We are going to Disney again.”
+We plan to visit Disney again.”